Kan også læses på: Dansk

 For decades, Copenhagen couldn’t agree on a new cultural building for music or theatre.
 But within 5 years Copenhagen opened no less than 3, all of a very high functional standard.
 And all by prominent architects.

 - The Royal Playhouse (across the water) in 2008, and

 - The Danish Radio Concert Hall in 2009 (designed by French Jean Nouvel).

 I’m regarding Lundgaard & Tranberg for being the strongest exponent of modern Danish traditions within architecture.
 And the Playhouse is a prime example.
-The materials are genuine, detailing is simple and precise, and the context has priority.
+The materials are genuine, detailing is precise and straightforward, and the context has priority.

-The stages are unfortunately not open but visit the bathrooms.
+The stages are unfortunately not accessible but visit the bathrooms.
 They make a small theatre in themselves.

 The Kolumba brick

-Lundgaard & Tranberg typically works with few materials but very mindful and with aesthetic sensitivity and to great effect.
+Lundgaard & Tranberg typically works with few materials but with care and aesthetic sensitivity and to significant effect.